 By Emerson Hough in 1905

 The great breeding ground of outlaws has ever been along the line of demarcation between the savage and the civilized.
 Here, in the Indian Territory, as though in a hotbed especially contrived, the desperado has flourished for generations.
-The Indians themselves retained much their old savage standards after they had been placed in this supposedly perpetual haven of refuge by the government.
-They have been followed, ever since the first movement of the tribes into these reservations, by numbers of unscrupulous whites such as hang on the outskirts of the settlements and rebel at the requirements of civilization.
+The Indians themselves retained much of their old savage standards after they had been placed in this supposedly perpetual haven of refuge by the government.
+They have been followed, ever since the first movement of the tribes into these reservations, by numbers of unscrupulous whites, such as hanging on the outskirts of the settlements and rebelling against the requirements of civilization.

-Many white men of certain type married among the Indians, and the half-breed is reputed as a product inheriting the bad traits of both races and the good ones of neither a sweeping statement not always wholly true.
-Among these also was a large infusion of African-American blood, emanating from the slaves brought in by the Cherokee, and added to later by blacks moving in and marrying among the tribes.
+Many white men of a certain type married among the Indians and the half-breed is reputed as a product inheriting the bad traits of both races and the good ones of neither, a sweeping statement not always wholly true.
+Among these also was a large infusion of African-American blood emanating from the slaves brought in by the Cherokee and added to later by blacks moving in and marrying among the tribes.

-These mixed bloods seem to have been little disposed toward the ways of law and order.
-Moreover, the system of law was here, of course, altogether different from that of the States.
+These mixed-bloods seem to have been little disposed toward the ways of law and order.
+Moreover, the system of law was, of course, altogether different from that of the States.
 The freedom from restraint, the exemption from the law, which always marked the border, here found their last abiding place.
 The Indians were not adherents to the white man’s creed, save as to the worst features, and they kept their own creed of blood.